jedick/canprot/README.md

 remotes::install_github("jedick/canprot")
 ```

-Use this instead to install the released version from CRAN (his version does not have all the features in the development version).
+Use this instead to install the released version from CRAN (this version does not have all the features in the development version).

 ```R
 install.packages("canprot")